Alzuu/TIETA12---WWW-Programming---Project-Work/README.md

 Our frontend is a React single-page-application that uses Redux to handle state.
 We use redux-localstorage to keep state from changing from page refreshes.
 Home page lists all shopkeepers' items on sale.
 Other things you can do is register a new account and login.
 When logged in, as a customer, you can also add items for sale and buy items from shopkeepers.
 You can also list own items and edit and/or delete them.
 Shopkeepers can in addition to that also buy items from customers and list them on their own page.
 Admins also see a listing of all items, credit cards and bank accounts that they can modify and/or delete.
 There is also a page to edit user information, in which you can change user information and add, edit or delete credit cards and bank accounts.

+For user interface, we use [Material-UI](https://material-ui.com/).
+As a bonus, we also implemented dark mode toggling.

 ## Testing

 We're going to test at least the some of the API with Mocha/chaihttp.